What are Dentures?

 Caring for your dentures is a simple process.
 When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
 Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
 You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

-For more information about dentures or any other dental service, call our office at 703-554-3500 in Alexandria, Virginia for an appointment with our dentist.
+For more information about dentures near Alexandria, Virginia, call our office at 703-554-3500 to schedule an appointment with a dentist.

 Immediate vs Complete Dentures